PayAccept/laravel-paychain/readme.md

 **address** - bitcoin address (this is automatically generated for you when you call $payment = app("bitcoinPayment"))

-**paid** - this is indicator if user is made payment and number of confirmations on block chain is ok (there is configuration parameter for minimum number of confirmations BITCOIND_MIN_CONFIRMATIONS in .env file or directly in bitcoind.conf file in config folder)
+**paid** - this is indicator if user is made payment and number of confirmations on block chain is ok (there is configuration parameter for minimum number of confirmations PAYCHAIN_MIN_CONFIRMATIONS in .env file or directly in paychain.conf file in config folder)

 **amount** - price that user need to pay